Four friends posted photos enjoying Idaho college life. Hours later they were killed

 Both Kernodle and Mogen were members of the Pi Beta Phi sorority both majoring in marketing – the former a junior and the latter a senior.

-Based on their social media accounts, all four were close friends and the three young women were roommates.
-Kernodle and Chapin appear to have been dating.
+The three young women were roommates, while Kernodle and Chapin were dating.

 Mogen and Goncalves both graduated together from Lake City High School in 2019 and made the university’s dean’s list in spring 2021.